PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 problem before source work, keep strict rejects on the compatibility path, and use only the smallest sequential zero-SWAP model gate.
 Continue with coherent commit/push units only; do not create a pull request.

+## Flatten-HW reshape suffix checkpoint: pre-change record

+Before changing source, the raw `_optimize_transpose_reshape_transpose_to_flatten_hw_nhwc_chains` helper was instrumented at all four unchanged production invocations.
+Fourteen previously measured short Tier 0-4 representatives were converted strictly sequentially:
+IAT-LLIE, LINEA, YuNet INT8, FastestDet, PPHumanSeg, OSNet, SiNet, Tiny-YOLOv2, YOLOv7-tiny, DAMO-YOLO, NanoDet, YOLOX INT8, YOLO-Free, and yolo_test.
+All fourteen conversions exited 0, none timed out, and every process-tree monitor recorded `peak_swap_kib=0`.
+Individual conversion times were 1.793-8.535 seconds.

+Only LINEA establishes real ownership.
+Its four invocation counts are `2, 0, 0, 0`: the first prefix invocation collapses two exact `NHWC -> NCHW -> [N,C,H*W] -> [N,H*W,C]` chains, with final shapes `[1,6400,128]` and `[1,1600,128]`.
+The other thirteen models record zero at every invocation.
+The unchanged pre-extraction LINEA artifacts are fixed as:

+- float32: `fd91ea915b600b3581e8e0e68925fefd5302cd1bfb373ebca8b9b9410138c611`;
+- float16: `c8e44a48221eeead187869d93dfef1f7775420335aae5c63873118738d39f9a8`;
+- correspondence: `ac4bc30fd7076f40adb4b357f9556aef656dde9d6e27e0e8f9d95588a0d799dd`.

+No observed conversion or accuracy regression prompted this checkpoint.
+However, the two proven rewrites are currently owned by an unbounded `while True` full-operator scan that rebuilds the whole consumer map after each rewrite.
+The helper does not use the shared graph index or Session `LayoutState`, accepts reshape/permutation constants without typed ownership contracts, and mutates the reshape constant in place even when another operator or a graph boundary can observe it.
+It also does not revalidate an immutable plan immediately before mutation.
+These are recorded latent correctness, interaction, and efficiency problems before implementation.
+The safe scope is therefore only LINEA's exact static family; relaxed or shared-constant variants must remain unchanged on a compatibility fallback.

+### Implemented result and verification

+`flatten_hw_reshape_layout.py` now owns that exact static family.
+It dispatches the indexed Transpose set once, validates typed `[0,3,1,2]` and `[0,2,1]` constants, exact positive shape/signature views, dtype and per-tensor quantization, operator order, graph boundaries, exclusive data edges, an exclusive typed reshape constant, and Session layout compatibility.
+Complete operator/tensor contracts are stored in an immutable plan and resolved again before apply.
+Apply uses graph-index-aware input/output mutation, removes both Transposes differentially, and reconciles `LayoutState`; the owner neither prunes nor builds whole-graph maps.
+The wrapper keeps the sole compatibility prune and raw fallback.
+Shared, boundary-visible, produced, or variable shape constants are rejected before the fallback can mutate them.

+All four LINEA boundaries now report indexed counts `2, 0, 0, 0`; the wrapper totals are the same, proving no residual raw rewrite for accepted candidates.
+The post-extraction artifacts are byte-for-byte identical to the pre-change files and retain the three hashes recorded above.
+The single sequential managed LINEA `-cotof` gate exits 0 in 21.914 seconds, reports maximum absolute error `0.002297189086675644` with `pass=True`, and records `peak_swap_kib=0`.
+No new regression or exclusion was found.

+A mechanical context patch made while hardening the fallback initially placed the local `model_inputs` snapshot in an earlier legacy loop rather than this wrapper.
+Immediate targeted diff inspection found the misplaced line and the undefined target reference before conversion execution; both were corrected, then the dedicated suite was rerun.
+This did not reach a committed or tested checkpoint and produced no artifact difference.

+Verification completed under `uv`:

+- 14 sequential short Tier 0-4 characterization conversions: all exit 0,
+  1.793-8.535 seconds each, no timeout, and SWAP 0;
+- focused owner plus architecture selectors: 10 passed;
+- the four adjacent reshape-suffix owners, architecture suite, active compatibility selectors, and TensorFlow-import-blocked explicit direct, default direct, and direct `-cotof`: 238 passed, 773 deselected in 47.59 seconds;
+- scoped Ruff, syntax compilation, and `git diff --check`: passed;
+- whole-lowerer Ruff retains exactly the same ten inherited F841 findings and reports no new finding.

+Changed files in this checkpoint are `onnx2tf/tflite_builder/passes/flatten_hw_reshape_layout.py`, `onnx2tf/tflite_builder/lower_from_onnx2tf.py`, `tests/test_flatbuffer_direct_indexed_flatten_hw_reshape_layout.py`,
+`tests/test_flatbuffer_direct_architecture.py`,
+`docs/flatbuffer_direct_architecture.md`, and this handoff.
+No public API, CLI behavior, dependency, corpus profile/exclusion, timeout policy, or optional TensorFlow boundary changed.

+After confirming this checkpoint is clean and synchronized, characterize the next raw `_optimize_reshape_transpose_reshape_transpose_to_nhwc_reshape_chains` helper at each unchanged production boundary.
+Record any non-zero model and problem before source work, retain relaxed cases on fallback, and use only the smallest sequential zero-SWAP accuracy gate.
+Continue with coherent commit/push units only; do not create a pull request.